-TargetFTL-NDM™, Blunk Microsystems’ Adaptive Flash Translation Layer for NAND memories, includes the following features:
+TargetFTL-NDM™, Blunk Microsystems’ Flash Translation Layer for NAND memories, includes the following features:

 - Works under TargetFAT™ and TargetXFS™ to implement reliable, re-entrant file systems on NAND flash.
 Works standalone to provide a block mode driver for third party file systems.
 Use of NAND flash media for the backing store is invisible to application layer.

 - Provides guaranteed power-fail recovery when used with TargetFAT and TargetXFS, ensuring file system integrity across unexpected shutdowns.
 Only data written since the last synchronizing operation (fclose(), fflush(), etc.) can be lost.
 Closed files, directory structures, and files open for reading are never at risk.

-- Performs read-wear leveling to avoid the bit errors that result from repetitively reading the same flash location.
-When a read-wear threshold is reached, that block is selected for the next garbage collection operation.
+- Performs read-wear leveling to avoid errors from repetitively reading the same location.
+When a read-count threshold is reached, the block is selected for the next garbage collection operation.
 Copying data to a new location refreshes it.
 Supports custom read-wear limits.

 - As another protection against accumulated read wear, block recycles are automatically performed if the flash driver reports that a corrected bit error threshold is reached.
-Prevents data loss from bit errors exceeding the ECC strength.
+Prevents data loss from later bit errors that exceed the ECC strength.

-- Allows concurrent use of multiple FTL volumes, each in its own TargetNDM partition.
-FTL volumes can be permanently installed at startup, or added and deleted as needed.
-Uses per-volume access semaphores to support multitasking environments.
+- Concurrent use of multiple FTL volumes, each in their own TargetNDM partition.
+FTL volumes can be permanently installed or added and deleted as needed.
+Uses per-volume access semaphores to support multi-tasking environments.

-- Supports background garbage collection.
-Recycle operations, which convert dirty sectors to free sectors, may be performed in the background by a low priority task or, for best performance before a planned streaming write, from the application.
+- Background garbage collection.
+Recycle operations, which convert dirty sectors to free sectors, may be performed in the background by calling vclean() from a low priority task or, for best performance before a planned streaming write, from the application.

-- Binary volume image tool for creating preformatted image files, for pre-production programming of flash devices using automated programmers from Data I/O, BP Microsystems, etc.
+- Binary volume image tool for creating image files for pre-production programming of flash devices using automated programmers from Data I/O, BP Microsystems, etc.

 - Optimized for fast initialization and mount times.

-- Source code is 100% ANSI C and has been tested using ANSI C compilers from ARM, Diab Data, GNU, Metrowerks, and WindRiver.
+- Source code is 100% ANSI C and has been tested using PC-lint and multiple ANSI C compilers.

 - Developed using TargetOS™, Blunk Microsystems’ full-featured royalty-free real time operating system.
 Easily ported to other operating systems and to polling environments that do not use a kernel.

 - Royalty-free license.
 Includes source code, user's manual, sample application, and one year of technical support.